Event tracking guide

 • After user logs in

-• When user/account information loads
+• When user information loads (email required for account derivation)

 Benefits of setup():